hannobraun/playground/2025-08-02_language-design/README.md

   rec
 ```

 Here we have a block, in which we make some assignments.
-And then we pass that to another intrinsic function, `rec`.
-It applies the block, just like `apply`, but it doesn't put the block's output on the stack.
+Then we pass that to another intrinsic function, `rec`.
+It applies the block, just like `apply`.
+But it doesn't put the block's result on the stack.

-Instead, it takes all the assignments in the block, uses those as the fields in a new record, and puts that record on the stack.
+Instead, it takes all the bindings in the block, uses those as the fields of a new record, then puts that record on the stack.

 What happens to the block's result?
-Well, in this case it doesn't make a difference, because the block has no output.
-If it had, that would be, you guessed it, undefined behavior.
+Well, in this case it doesn't make a difference, because the block returns nothing.
+If it did, that would be undefined behavior.

 We can use variants of the `get` and `set` functions that we used for arrays, to access the fields of records.
 We just need a new type of literal for that, the symbol.

 ```
 { 1 => x .
 2 => y . } :x get
-# Results in `1`.
+# The result is `1`.

 { 1 => x .
 2 => y .} :x 3 set
-# Results in `{ 3 => x .
+# The result is `{ 3 => x .
 2 => y . }`.
 ```

 A symbol starts with `:`.
 What follows must be a valid identifier.
 If you use `get` or `set` with a symbol that doesn't match a field of the record, that's undefined behavior.

 ### The Compiler

 As I said above, this is a compiled language.
-And now it's time to talk about the compiler.
+And now it's finally time to talk about the compiler.

 The compiler is also an interpreter!
 We could just feed all of the examples we've seen so far into it directly, without any additional structure, and it would run them.
 If they return a result, it would display that.

 But that's not all it does.
 Because the code it runs is not just any code.
 It's compile-time code!
-It takes the results of that code, and then uses those to do the compiling.
+It takes what that code defines, then translates that into a WebAssembly module.

-What I said above, about not needing any additional structure to run those examples, is not completely true. _We_ don't need to add anything else.
-But as far as the compiler is concerned, there is some implicit structure here.
+What I said above, about not needing additional structure to run those examples, is not completely true. _We_ don't need to add anything else.
+But to the compiler, there is some implicit structure here.

 To the compiler, the top-level context, where we write all that code that we don't put into blocks, that top-level context is a block too.
 It's blocks all the way down!

 I said above, if that block has a result, the compiler will display that.
 But that's not all that happens.
-It then translates that block into a WebAssembly module.
-All bindings in the block become exported symbols.
+It then turns all the bindings in that block into exports of the WebAssembly module.

 A value is exported as a global.
 Functions are exported as functions.
 (And there's going to be a third category of binding, modules.
 We'll get to those in a moment.)

 I hope that this means the compiler can be relatively simple.
 It tokenizes, it parses, it evaluates, it translates.
 But that is just dumb infrastructure.
-There is no intelligence, no decision-making.
+There is no intelligence there, no decision-making.

-Because that's what your program does.
+Because that intelligence is what your program provides.
 The part that's evaluated at compile-time.

 ### Modules

 I said that the top-level context is implicitly a block.
-But it's not just any block, and not a singular block that the compiler treats in a special way.
+But it's not just any block, and also not a unique one that the compiler needs to treat in a special way.

 It's another example of a block wrapped in something else.
 Like a function.
 Except, this one is more like a function that runs at compile-time.
 It's a module.